Tabletop Sand Robot

 Finishing it up

-I wanted to have the exterior of the robot have a wooden apperance, so I spent four hours applying a roll of real walnut veneer that had a backing of hot-melt glue with a clothing iron.
-The first 8 tries didn't really go too well, but it's on well enough now and I gave it a good stain.
+I wanted to have the exterior of the robot have a wooden appearance, so I spent four hours applying a roll of real walnut veneer that had a backing of hot-melt glue with a clothing iron.
+The first 8 tries didn't go too well, but it's on well enough now and I gave it a good stain.

 Takeaways!

 As with the larger coffee table project, this took a lot longer than I expected.
-I ran into many issues with the robot bearing, and eventually redesigned the entire central shaft to use a secured lazy-susan bearing.
+I ran into many issues with the robot bearing and eventually redesigned the entire central shaft to use a secured lazy-susan bearing.